 Renderers know all too well that once the temperatures starts to drop below 5°C it's time to stop rendering for the winter period.
 However, the same machine pump can be used indoors to apply floor screeds – a great way to maximise trades throughout the colder months.

 It's easy to learn how to apply floor screeds with one of our Technical Academy courses, but take a look at our tips below to get better acquainted with pumping screeds.

-Don't forget, this means the temperature must not leave these ranges for the duration of the curing time, and that includes the ground temperature (substrate), the floor screed itself, and also the ambient air temperature.
+During the colder months, temperature is the biggest issue with floor screeds, and ensuring they are cured in the correct environment.
+Don't forget, the screed must not be exposed to temperatures outside the range for the duration of the curing process and that includes the ground (substrate) temperature, the screed itself, and the ambient air temperature: